 2. Trying to Sell During Winter

 Winter is typically a slow time for home sales.
-There are holidays and social events, and then there’s the cold, inclement weather keeping people indoors.
+There are several holidays and a lot of social events, and then there’s the cold, inclement weather keeping people indoors.
 So putting a home on the market in wintertime is one of the sure signs a seller is not-so-savvy and might try to sell low.

-There will be fewer potential buyers viewing the home, and it will likely take longer to sell.
+Remember there will be fewer potential buyers who will want to view the home, and it will likely take longer to sell.
 The seller may even reach the stage of desperation and be willing to accept a low offer.

 3. Being Too Willing, Too Early to Negotiate on Price

-Sure, being a little flexible about price is generally a good negotiating strategy.
+Being flexible on price is always a good rule of thumb for negotiating strategy.
 Just pay attention to any signs that the seller is a little too eager to bend.
 It could be another sign that the seller is nearing the desperation stage.

-Another thing to pay attention to is a seller’s over-eagerness to make concessions for repairs, for instance, a new roof or some carpet replacement.
+One more thing to pay close attention to is a seller’s over-willingness to make concessions for repairs, for instance, a new roof or some carpet replacement.
 Generally, the buyer has to ask for and fight for such concessions.
 A seller who voluntarily offers them just may not be all that savvy.

 4. Mentioning Number of Showings and How Long on Market

-This last of the signs a seller is not-so-savvy and might try to sell low is an important one to be on the lookout for.
-It can reveal a lot about the seller and his willingness to come down on price.
+This last sign is when a seller is not-so-savvy and might try to sell low is an important one to be on the lookout for.
+If the seller drops the price right away, this is a good indicator that they are willing to come down on price even more.

 If the seller happens to mention that the home has had numerous showings and that it has been on the market for many months, be sure to leverage that information during negotiations.
 It will give you the perfect opportunity to ask the seller what’s wrong with the home and/or why it’s so overpriced.
-You again have the advantage of bargaining leverage by being on the offensive with a less-than-savvy seller.
+Once again, you have the advantage of bargaining by being on the offensive with a less-than-savvy seller.

 If you pay attention, then, to these signs a seller is not-so-savvy and might try to sell low, you just might get that home for far less money than you expected.
-In addition, a good agent can do even more to help you get a good deal.
+Rember, a good agent can do even more to help you get a good deal.